Dementia Care at North Mid

 The following websites offer information on how best to look after yourself and the person you are caring for:

-Caring for a person with dementia (Alzheimer's Society) Please make this link accessible
+Caring for a person with dementia Alzheimer's Society

-Communicating with people living with dementia (Care UK) Please make this link accessible
+Communicating with people living with dementia Care UK

 If you are caring for someone with Down's syndrome and dementia you can visit the Down's Syndrome Association website for more information.
 Please make this link accessible